Network Inspection for Detecting Strategic Attacks: Problem Description

 \section{Problem Description}

-In this section, we introduce a generic formulation of strategic network inspection problem based on a game-theoretic model of defender-attacker interaction on the network.
-Our formulation is a mathematical program with constraints defined in terms of the Nash equilibria of this game.
+In this section, we introduce a generic formulation of strategic network inspection problem.
+Our formulation is a bilevel optimization model of sequential defender-attacker interaction on an infrastructure network, with each player having access to multiple resources.